What is a Circuit Schematic?By ZM Peterson • Aug 26, 2019

 Circuit schematic for an equivalent transmission line model in Altium Designer 19

 You can think of a circuit schematic as the blueprint for a new building.
 This fundamental document provides a guide to laying out your device on a PCB.
-Once you are ready to translate your schematic into an actual PCB layout, your layout tool needs to interface directly with your schematic and you component libraries.
-Importing your components into your layout from your schematic is called "schematic capture."
+Once you have finished schematic capture, you're ready to translate your schematic into an actual PCB layout.
 This process brings your CAD models directly into your board layout so that you can start routing connections between your components.

 Sometimes, a circuit schematic and a block diagram are used interchangeably, but they are not intended to communicate the same information.
 A block diagram is really where your PCB design begins.
 The block diagram shows you a functional view of how the system works.
 When we say "functional view," we’re simply referring to the functions that manipulate data and analog signals in the system.
 Each portion of the system is labelled in terms of the function it performs.
 The goal is to focus less on components and more on how the system works.
 Note that a block diagram can certainly make references to components while still focusing on showing the functionality in the system.